 Still, the incident came on the heels of Thornton's return from a two-game suspension for a violation of athletic department policy.
 And that was the third career suspension for last year's leading rusher, with the first two coming after brushes with the law in 2013.

 Athletics spokesman Fred Demarest said Wednesday morning that the school was gathering information on the latest incident and that Thornton was attending the team's morning practice but wouldn't be available for interviews.

-This is the third suspension for Thornton, who sat out the 2013 opener during coach Dave Doeren's first season after being charged with misdemeanor assault on a female.
-Lee Turner, Thornton's attorney, said Thursday night Thornton received counseling through a deferred-prosecution agreement that ultimately led to the dismissal of that charge.
+Thornton sat out the 2013 opener during Doeren's first season after being charged with misdemeanor assault on female.
+Turner said previously that Thornton received counseling through a deferred-prosecution agreement that ultimately led to the dismissal of that charge.

 In December 2013, Doeren indefinitely suspended Thornton after authorities cited him for misdemeanor simple possession of marijuana and drug paraphernalia.
 Turner said charges were later dismissed, leading to his reinstatement during last year's training camp to avoid sitting any games.